It takes more than good intentions to transform the South. It takes money.

 Organizers mobilized a series of actions and educational events over the year, collecting hundreds of petition signatures urging Durham city officials to backtrack on their agreement to build a new headquarters, and uplifting Durham Police Department's violent history of abuse towards primarily Black and Latinx residents.
 Ultimately, their organizing was not able to prevent the new headquarters from being built.

-However, earlier this year, a revived Durham Beyond Policing coalition activated around a proposal the Durham Police Department made in February to add 18 new police officers and a total of 72 new police officers over the next three years.
+However, a revived Durham Beyond Policing coalition activated around a proposal the Durham Police Department made in February of 2019 to add 18 new police officers and a total of 72 new police officers over the next three years.

 "We decided that we would show up to the next city council meeting en masse to let the council know that we opposed the proposal," explained Danielle Purifoy, an organizer with Durham Beyond Policing and editor at Scalawag.
 "We filled many of the seats in the council chamber and about a dozen of us spoke during the public hearing session."